Butler University: Campus

-Buildings

-The first building on the Fairview campus was Arthur Jordan Memorial Hall, designed by Robert Frost Daggett and Thomas Hibben.
+In 1928, the first building completed on the Fairview campus was Arthur Jordan Memorial Hall, designed by Robert Frost Daggett and Thomas Hibben.
 The structure's Collegiate Gothic style of architecture, also used in the original William Tinsley-designed 13th Street and College Avenue building, set the tone for subsequent buildings erected on the campus over the next three decades.
-Also, in 1928, the Butler Fieldhouse (later renamed Hinkle Fieldhouse) was completed after being designed by architect Fermor Spencer Cannon.
+The same year, the Butler Fieldhouse (later renamed Hinkle Fieldhouse) was completed after having been designed by architect Fermor Spencer Cannon.
 The building remained the largest indoor sports facility in the state until the mid-1960s.

-The Religion Building and Sweeney Chapel were completed in 1942.
-These structures, designed by Burns and James, were remodeled into Robertson Hall in 1966.
-The building now serves as the university's alumni and admissions offices.
+In 1942, the Religion Building and Sweeney Chapel were both completed.
+These structures, designed by Burns and James, were remodeled and combined into Robertson Hall in 1966.

 Following World War II, construction began on the student center, Atherton Union (designed by McGuire and Shook).
-This building was remodeled in 1993 and includes an on-campus Starbucks.
-McGuire and Shook also designed Ross Hall, a dormitory originally designed for men but is now coed, and Schwitzer Hall, a women's dormitory.
+McGuire and Shook also designed the dormitories called Ross Hall and Schwitzer Hall.
 Art Lindbergh, with help from Daggett, designed the Holcomb Observatory and Planetarium, which was dedicated in 1955.
-This building houses Indiana's largest telescope.

-Acclaimed architect Minoru Yamasaki, who designed the World Trade Center, designed Irwin Library, which opened in 1963 and serves as the university's main library.
-Also, in the early 1960s, Lilly Hall and Clowes Memorial Hall were constructed following the move of the Arthur Jordan Conservatory of Music to the campus.
-Clowes Hall, which opened in 1963, was co-designed by Indianapolis architect Evans Woollen III (founder of Woollen, Molzan and Partners) and John M. Johansen (of New Canaan, Connecticut).
-Ten years following the construction of Clowes Hall and Irwin Library, the science complex of Gallahue Hall and the Holcomb Research Institute (now known as Holcomb Building) were built, completing the "U" shaped complex of academic buildings.
-The Holcomb Building now houses the College of Business, Ruth Lilly Science Library, and Information Technology.
+In 1963, Irwin Library, designed by acclaimed architect Minoru Yamasaki, opened.
+Also in the early 1960s, Lilly Hall and Clowes Memorial Hall were constructed following the move of the Arthur Jordan Conservatory of Music to the campus.
+Clowes Hall, which opened in 1963, was co-designed by Indianapolis architect Evans Woollen III and John M. Johansen (of New Canaan, Connecticut).
+Ten years following the construction of Clowes Hall and Irwin Library, the science complex of Gallahue Hall and the Holcomb Research Institute (now Holcomb Building) were built, completing the U-shaped complex of academic buildings.

-The Residential College ("ResCo"), designed by James and Associates, was the university's last major construction project of the twentieth century.
-Completed in 1990 the building serves as a cafeteria and a dormitory.
-In 2001, the Fairbanks Center for Communication and Technology was opened to house the school's communication programs of communication studies, journalism, and media arts as well as computer science.
-The Fairbanks Center houses two multi-purpose studios for video, television, and music production, as well as three professional music and audio recording studios.
-Early 2004 saw the addition of the Eidson-Duckwall Recital Hall onto Robertson Hall.
-The 140-seat concert venue serves as a showplace for student, faculty, and guest recitals.